View the Rx for Prevention Article

 Continuing Medical Education Credit(s)

-Physicians – to obtain a CME Certificate, read the article and click here.
+To obtain a CME Certificate (physicians only) or a Certificate of Attendance (other learners), read the article and click here.

 Updated immunization requirements go into effect in California on July 1, 2019.
 This article covers these requirements, describes guidelines for medical exemptions, provides expert guidance regarding contraindications and precautions, and lists helpful resources.